lars-t-hansen/sint/README.md

 ## Some details

-R7RS-small Scheme embedded in Go with some features:
+R7RS-small Scheme embedded in Go with some features (evolving):

-- arbitrary precision exact integers
+- arbitrary precision exact integers (big.Int)
-- arbitrary precision inexact reals (well, maybe rationals, but ...)
+- arbitrary precision inexact rationals (big.Float)
 - unicode
+- Goroutines
+- Channels (soon)
+- Atomics (soon)
 - most standard built-ins (eventually)
-- some additional built-ins
 - Go FFI (eventually)
-- Goroutines (eventually)
+- Go RegExes (eventually)

 A number of subtractions and weirdnesses:

-- strings are Go strings, ie immutable byte arrays holding utf8.
+- strings are Go strings, ie immutable byte arrays holding utf8-encoded unicode.
 This means a fair amount of string-oriented Scheme code will not work out of the box.
-See below.
+See MANUAL.md for more.
 - no exact rationals or exact complexes - i never found these to be useful in practice
-- call/cc is only one-shot and upwards within the same goroutine
+- call/cc (not actually implemented yet) is only one-shot and upwards within the same goroutine

 Standards conformance is not a goal; but progression toward it is desirable.

 Performance is not a concern.
 Functionality and easy modifiability are.

+## Installation

+After cloning the repo, just `go install sint`

+## Usage

+Try `sint help`

 ## Near-term TODO

 The immediate priority is to get this far enough along to be useful.
 This means more types, some basic ergonomics, and more primitives and library, esp for I/O

-High priority
+### High priority

+- let-values, because multiple values are ubiquitous
+- channels
+- probably atomics
+- ports and I/O, including string ports
+- basic error handling & recovery during execution
 - integer division operators and maybe other numerics
 - clean up how we do floats.
 The exponent range is vast and is not a problem, but the default mantissa is only 53 bits.
 We should